crystax/android-crew/README.md

     unpacking: .....

-### remove libname[:version|:all] ...
+### remove name[:version|:all] ...

-For every specified libname (and possibly version) the 'remove' command works as follows:
+For every specified formula (and possibly version) the 'remove' command works as follows:

-* if the specified library is not installed then command will do nothing and return with error message;
+* if the specified formula is not installed then command will do nothing and return with error message;

-* if there are installed libraries that depend on the specified library (and it's version) then command will do nothing and return with error message;
+* if there are installed formulas that depend on the specified library (and it's version) then command will do nothing and return with error message;

-* if only library name was specified and more than one version of the library is installed then command will do nothing and return with error message;
+* if only formula name was specified and more than one version is installed then command will do nothing and return with error message;

-* if only library name was specified and only one version of the library is installed then library will be removed;
+* if only formula name was specified and only one version is installed then formula will be removed;

-* if library was specified like this 'library:all' then all installed versions will be removed;
+* if formula was specified like this 'name:all' then all installed versions will be removed;

-* otherwise only the specified version of the library will be removed.
+* otherwise only the specified version will be removed.

 Example:

     $ crew remove icu
-    error: boost library depends on icu
+    error: boost depends on icu

     $ crew remove boost
     error: more than one version installed